-TIME TO CALL FORTH 1 action PIETY 10 piety per person
+TIME TO CALL FORTH 1 action PIETY 10 per person

 This miracle allows a priest to heal accrued points and luck points on a living target.
 This miracle can be used on anyone the priest can see or reasonable perceive and can be cast on a number of individuals equal to the priest's faith at once.
 Note that the piety costs are still paid for each individual, merely that it can be done quicker.
 The piety costs double each time this miracle is used on an individual beyond the first in a single day.
 Characters in a state of grace pay half piety, and all characters may re-roll the dice and choose the better result on holy ground.
 The target heals 1/3rd of an accrued point per point of faith of the priest, always rounding up.
 The target also gains 1d4 luck points per level of the target, increasing whenever the priest's faith is equal to or greater than the next highest die size's maximum roll.
 For example, at faith 6 the miracle would switch to a d6 luck points per level.
+These luck points follow the normal limitations of regaining luck.